iree-org/iree/llvm-external-projects/iree-dialects/docs/Dialect/IREEPyDM/LowerToIREE.md

 ## `sequence_iterator` records

+Sequence iterators map to different records depending on their sequence type:

+### `sequence_iterator<list|tuple>`

-Sequence iterators map to IREE variant lists of 3 elements:
+List/tuple iterators map to IREE variant lists of 3 elements:

 * [0]: Sequence
 * [1]: Next index
 * [2]: Limit

 The current formulation is only sufficient for forward iteration.

+### `sequence_iterator<range>`

+Range iterators are exactly the same as the `range` record, with the only exception being usage: their `Start` field will be incremented as iteration progresses.

 ### Type Codes